Pérez de Cuéllar, Peruvian two-term UN chief, dies at 100

 Two-term United Nations Secretary-General Javier Pérez de Cuéllar has died at age 100

-LIMA, Peru -- Javier Pérez de Cuéllar, the two-term United Nations secretary-general who brokered a historic cease-fire between Iran and Iraq in 1988 and who in later life came out of retirement to help re-establish democracy in his Peruvian homeland, died Wednesday, Peru's foreign ministry said.
+LIMA, Peru -- Javier Pérez de Cuéllar, the two-term United Nations secretary-general who brokered a historic cease-fire between Iran and Iraq in 1988 and who in later life came out of retirement to help re-establish democracy in his Peruvian homeland, has died.
 He was 100.

-His son, Francisco Pérez de Cuéllar, said his father died at home of natural causes.
-The former diplomat was “an outstanding Peruvian, a full-bodied democrat, who dedicated his life and work to making our country great,” tweeted Peruvian President Martín Vizcarra late Wednesday.
+His son, Francisco Pérez de Cuéllar, said his father died Wednesday at home of natural causes.
+Current U.N.
+Secretary-General Antonio Guterres called the Peruvian diplomat a “personal inspiration.”

+“Mr. Pérez de Cuéllar’s life spanned not only a century but also the entire history of the United Nations, dating back to his participation in the first meeting of the General Assembly in 1946," said Guterres in a statement late Wednesday.

 Pérez de Cuéllar's death ends a long diplomatic career that brought him full-circle from his first posting as secretary at the Peruvian embassy in Paris in 1944 to his later job as Peru's ambassador to France.